Clan Forbes Society

 Legend of Ochoncar

-In spite of having no basis in written records, the legend of the mighty Ochonocar who slew the great bear has proven to be very popular over the years.
-In fact, several members of the House of Forbes have been named after the legendary beast-killer:
+In spite of having no basis in written records, the legend of the mighty Ochonocar who slew the great bear has been embraced by Clan Forbes.
+Alexander, 1st Lord Forbes, recorded his coats of arms to include three muzzled bear heads to symbolize Ochonocar's feat in securing the dúthchas of Forbes.
+(See Coats of Arms of the House of Forbes.)

 -